NJ Educational Facility Management

 This class examines the effect of efficient energy systems on the facilities management operation.
 It focuses on available sources of energy and efficiency levels pertaining to building design.
 Students review energy conservation measures for steam, electricity, heating, ventilation, and air conditioning systems.

 Participants receive a certificate upon satisfactory completion of each course and full payment of all fees.
 A program certificate is awarded upon successful completion of all seven courses.

-Individuals interested in receiving a New Jersey State Education Facility Manager certification must have a minimum of two years experience as a supervisor of buildings and grounds employed by a district board of education, and must have graduated from the Education Facility Management program.
+Individuals interested in receiving New Jersey state certification must have a minimum of two years experience as a supervisor of buildings and grounds employed by a district board of education, and must have graduated from the NJ Education Facility Management program.

 Documentation and completed application form should be submitted to:

 New Jersey Department of Education (DOE)

 A registration form is available in the Downloads box on the right sidebar of this web page.
 Payment by credit card, or check or purchase order made payable to “Rutgers, The State University of New Jersey” must accompany the application.
 Send all correspondence and payments to:

 Center for Government Services